Pometry/Raphtory/docs/user-guide/ingestion/2_direct-updates.md

 assert str(v) == "Node(name=10, earliest_time=TimeIndexEntry[1, 0], latest_time=TimeIndexEntry[1, 0])"
 ```

-Printing out the graph and the returned node we can see the update was successful and the earliest/latest time has been
+Printing out the graph and the returned node you can see the update was successful and the earliest and latest times have been
 updated.
+The timestamp you specified is used as the primary index of the `EventTime` object.

 !!!
 Output